peterhinch/micropython-vs1053/README.md

 | ESP32        | MP3 <= 256Kbps | Unsupported    |
 | ESP8266      | MP3 <= 256Kbps | Unsupported    |

-The synchronous driver also supports recording audio to an IMA ADPCM file which can be played by the VS1053b or by other applications.
+The synchronous driver also supports recording audio to an IMA ADPCM `wav` file which can be played by the VS1053b or by other applications.